rafael-holanda/profile-card-component/README.md

 ![](resources/screenshot.png)

-Profile Card Component is a  challenge from Frontend Mentor, Where the purpose is to create a stylized card with a photo, name and other informations of a user, which automatically adapts to the size of the browser window.
+Profile Card Component is a  challenge from Frontend Mentor, where the purpose is to create a stylized card with a photo, name and other informations of a user, which automatically adapts to the size of the browser window.